Ms. Schreiber’s Classroom Procedures

 3rd step: you will be referred to the office.
 This step is for those who choose not to work with me.

 *If you make a habit of disrupting class or if the disruption is severe, the first 2 steps will be bypassed.

-Start: Find your seats and start immediately on the “bell work” for the day, which will be on the board.
-Also, have your assignment due for that day ready to turn in at the beginning of each class.
-Assignments turned in at the end of class will be considered late.
+Start: Find your seats and start immediately on the “bell work” for the day.
+Also, have your assignment due for that day ready to turn in at the beginning of class.
+Assignments turned in at the end of class will be late.

 End: At the end of class, do not get your materials together or leave your seats until I dismiss you.
 The bell does not signal the end of class; rather, it is when I dismiss you.

 Cell Phones: phones can – and will - be used for educational purposes; however, if you are distracted from learning because of your phone, then you will be asked to put it away.
 If the phone continues to be a distraction, then your phone will be taken away (any non-compliance will mean disciplinary action).